garden-io/garden/docs/using-garden/workflows.md

 ### Triggers

-Garden Enterprise can monitor your project repository for updates, and trigger workflows automatically on e.g. PR and branch updates.
+Garden Cloud can monitor your project repository for updates, and trigger workflows automatically on e.g. PR and branch updates.

 For example, here's how you'd trigger a workflow for PRs made from any `feature/*` branch: